10darts/documentation/tutorials/android/setup.rst

 .. warning::

-    If you are targetting Android API level higher than 22 you showuld follow :ref:`Targetting Android API level >= 23 <android-target-api>`
+    If you are targetting Android API level higher than 22 you should follow :ref:`Targetting Android API level >= 23 <android-target-api>`

 .. note::

-    See :ref:`Adding Geolocation <android-sdk-geolocation>` for increasing locattion accuracy and receiving location updates.
+    See :ref:`Adding Geolocation <android-sdk-geolocation>` for increasing location accuracy and receiving location updates.

 .. note::

-    By default when a notification is clicked the contained deep link is launched, check :ref:`Deep linking <faq-deep-link>`
+    When a users clicks on the notification he launches the deep link, check :ref:`Deep linking <faq-deep-link>`